 - The highest level of post 16 education possible appropriate to their ability, interests and aspirations.

 - Relevant and considered employment and/or training that broadens horizons.

 To help ensure that we offer the BEST education for every child, Red Moor School has eight faculties of education within the school, each with a Faculty Lead, who oversees the provision for that faculty, and ensures that the planning allows for clear sequence and progression in the knowledge, skills and understanding required for success in each subject that falls under their faculty.
 The faculties at Red Moor School are as follows (lists of subjects are not restrictive):

-- English – encompassing an overview of reading across the school, literacy, speaking and listening, media and both English Literature and Language GCSEs
+- English – encompassing an overview of reading across the school, phonics (using the Monster Phonics Scheme) literacy, speaking and listening, media and both English Literature and Language GCSEs

 - The Arts – encompassing art, music, drama and dance

 - Technologies – encompassing design and technology, catering, computing and graphic design